uAtomicBoolean/aoc_helper/README.md

 - **Chrome/Brave** : press F12 and open the `Application` tab, then open the cookies for `adventofcode.com` and copy the value of `session`.

 ### Solve the puzzles:
 Once this is done, you can create a file with any name in the days folder and use the following decorators to parse the input and solve the parts.
+Please note that both part functions need to have the same parameters.
 ```python
 import aoc_helper